saucelabs/my-demo-app-rn/README.md

 # Deprecation Notice

-THIS PROJECT IS DEPRECATED IN FAVOR OF THE NEW SAMPLE APP FOR REACT NATIVE.
-THE NEW APPS CAN BE FOUND:
+THIS PROJECT IS DEPRECATED IN FAVOR OF THE NEW DEMO NATIVE APPS THE NEW APPS CAN BE FOUND:

 [My Demo App - Android](https://github.com/saucelabs/my-demo-app-android)